markossta/aied_2025_video_qg/README.md

 For a detailed explanation of each section, please refer to the respective README.md files within the subdirectories.
 These documents provide further information.

+## Contact Author

+For any questions regarding the code or data, please contact the author.

+**Note:** This repository is part of a **double-blind submission**, so the author's details cannot be shared publicly at this stage.